centrex/tallui/README.md

 | `max-size-mb` | `10` | Client-side size limit per file |
 | `preview` | `true` | Show image thumbnails and file cards below zone |

-> Note: This is a pure client-side component.
-For server-side upload use Livewire's `wire:model` with the standard `<x-tallui-file>` input or Laravel's file storage.
+For Livewire uploads, pass `wire:model` directly to the component; it is forwarded to the underlying file input.

 ---